Josh Homme

 Joshua Michael Homme III (/ˈhɒmi/ HOM-ee; born May 17, 1973) is an American musician, singer-songwriter, multi-instrumentalist, and record producer.
-He is best known as the founder and only continuous member of the rock band Queens of the Stone Age, which he formed in 1996 shortly after breakup of his previous band Kyuss.
+He is best known as the founder and only continuous member of the rock band Queens of the Stone Age, which he formed in 1996 shortly after the breakup of his previous band Kyuss.
 Homme is the band's primary songwriter and mainly sings lead vocals and plays guitar.
 He also plays drums in the rock band Eagles of Death Metal, which he co-founded in 1998.

 Homme began his career as the co-founder and guitarist of the rock band Kyuss, with whom he performed from 1987 to 1995.
 He then served as a touring guitarist for the rock band Screaming Trees from 1996 to 1998, leaving to start Queens of the Stone Age.
 He has also overseen a musical improv project with other musicians (mostly from the Palm Desert Scene) known as The Desert Sessions since 1997.

 He formed the supergroup Them Crooked Vultures alongside Dave Grohl and John Paul Jones in 2009, releasing their eponymous debut album later that year.
 In 2016, he produced, co-wrote, and performed on the Iggy Pop album Post Pop Depression.
 He has also been involved with acts such as Royal Blood, Foo Fighters, Run the Jewels, and Arctic Monkeys.